mahesh-panchal/nextflow-novice/_episodes/02-nextflow_foundation.md

             result = "default"
     }

+    // for loop (other variants exist)
     String message = ''
     for (int i = 0; i < 5; i++) {
         message += 'Hi '
     }

+    // while loop
     y = 5
     while ( y > 0 ){
         println "Are we there yet?"